 Market conversion price: Also called conversion parity price, the price that an investor effectively pays for common stock by purchasing a convertible security and then exercising the conversion option.
 This price is equal to the market price of the convertible security divided by the conversion ratio.

-Market cycle: The period between the 2 latest highs or lows of the S&P 500, showing net performance of a fund through both an up and a down market.
+Market cycle: The period between the 2 latest highs or lows of the S&P 500, showing the net performance of a fund through both an up and a down market.
 A market cycle is complete when the S&P is 15% below the highest point or 15% above the lowest point (ending a down market).
-The dates of the last market cycle are: 12/04/87 to 10/11/90 (low to low).
+The dates of the last market cycle are 12/04/87 to 10/11/90 (low to low).